mpfmorawski/llm-zoomcamp/homework-5/homework.md

 2. Add block as "Custom code" and leave it like that.

+3. Run block.

-3. Go to: Data preparation / Transform / Embed
+4. Go to: Data preparation / Transform / Embed

-4. Add block as "Custom code" and leave it like that.
+5. Add block as "Custom code" and leave it like that.

+6. Run block.

 ### Q4.
 Export